1864 New York state election

 The 1864 New York state election was held on November 8, 1864, to elect the governor, the lieutenant governor, a Canal Commissioner and an Inspector of State Prisons, as well as all members of the New York State Assembly.

-History
+Nominations

+Union Party

 The Union state convention - Republicans and War Democrats which supported the Union and Abraham Lincoln's policy during the American Civil War - met on September 7 at Syracuse, New York.
 A. H. Bailey was Temporary Chairman until the choice of DeWitt C. Littlejohn as Permanent Chairman.
-Reuben E. Fenton was nominated for governor after an informal vote (Fenton 237 ½, Lyman Tremain 69, John Adams Dix 35 ½).
-Thomas G. Alvord was nominated for lieutenant governor after an informal vote (Alvord 246, Waldo Hutchins 96 ½, Richard M. Blatchford 19, William H. Robertson 13, James A. Bell 12, Demas Strong 10).
+Reuben E. Fenton was nominated for governor after an informal vote; Thomas G. Alvord was nominated for lieutenant governor.
 The incumbent Canal Commissioner Franklin A. Alberger was re-nominated without formalities.
-Ex-Prison Inspector David P. Forrest (in office 1860-1862) was nominated again after a large majority was felt halfway through an informal vote.
+Ex-Prison Inspector David P. Forrest (in office 1860–1862) was nominated again after a large majority was felt halfway through an informal vote.